Abirami0234/Recipe_rating_Intel/README.md

 •XgBoost with 76% accuracy

 These models are trained on the dataset to learn patterns and relationships between recipe features and ratings, enabling them to make predictions on unseen data effectively.
+## Evaluation:

+The performance of the models is evaluated using the accuracy score metric.
+This metric measures the proportion of correctly predicted ratings out of all predictions made by the model.
+With an accuracy score of 75%, our models demonstrate a strong capability to predict food ratings accurately.